Free Delivery on orders over $125.

 To me, nicotine pouches are all about convenience, cleanliness, and control.
 But using expired ones kind of defeats that purpose.
 Sure, they won’t hurt you, but they can leave you feeling disappointed or worse, they can lead you to use more just to get the same effect, which isn’t ideal.

-So yes, nicotine pouches do expire.
+So yes, nicotine pouches expire.
 Maybe not in a dramatic, spoil-the-milk kind of way, but enough that you’ll notice the difference.
 These days, I always check the expiration date before I buy and store them properly once I get home.
 It’s a small step, but it makes a big difference in how satisfying the experience is.

 If you’re someone who uses pouches regularly like me, it’s worth paying attention to.
 Freshness matters, and once you’ve tried an expired pouch, you’ll understand why.
 Take care of your stash, and it’ll take care of you.